vidaldid-rte/dynawo-large-scale-validation/src/dynawo_validation/doc/README_INSTALLATION.md

 - Upgrade pip: python -m pip install --upgrade pip (we use python instead of python3 because in this environment we only have Python 3).

+### Install dynaflow-validation (venv must be actived to proceed)

+- Install dynaflow-validation with all dependencies: pip install dynaflow-validation-RTE-AIA (if in the end it is uploaded as a package )

+- Install dynaflow-validation with all dependencies manually:

+	1 - Clone the repo: git clone https://github.com/dynawo/dynawo-validation-AIA

+	2 - Build the package (go to the main directory of the package): python -m build

+	3 - Install the package: pip install dist/dynawo_validation_RTE_AIA-X.Y.Z-py3-none-any.whl

-### Install Dynawo
+## Install Dynawo

 - Follow the instructions of this website: https://dynawo.github.io/install/

-### Install Hades
+## Install Hades

 - To compare between Hades, it is assumed that you already have Hades installed in your environment.

-### Install dynaflow-validation (venv must be actived to proceed)

-- Install dynaflow-validation with all dependencies: pip install -i https://test.pypi.org/simple/ dynaflow-validation-RTE-AIA

-(For now, to avoid problems with other packages, it is better if you download the source code from the link and install it manually with: pip install name_of_tar.gz)

-### Jupyter Notebooks configuration
+## Jupyter Notebooks configuration

 To use the virtual environment interpreter in Jupyter Notebooks, we have to do the following steps: